(You are here.)

 Aerodrome to get it airborne, they used the Manly-Balzer

-engine (behind Curtiss) for the first flight before switching to a
+engine (behind Manly) for the first few flights before switching to a

 Sir Hiram Maxim, in